Why remdesivir, a highly effective treatment, is a last resort for providers

 But remdesivir has drawbacks.
 It takes more resources to administer than the antiviral pills and comes with substantial upfront costs, which stand in the way of widespread use.

 For starters, remdesivir is a drug infusion that must be given intravenously, in a clinical setting.
-Compared with other outpatient options, the drug takes more space and staff to infuse, says Dr. Cameron Wolfe, an infectious disease fellow at Duke University.
+Compared with other outpatient options, the drug takes more space and staff to infuse, says Dr. Cameron Wolfe, an infectious disease specialist and professor of medicine at Duke University.

 Duke's infusion clinic, like many others, was set up to treat COVID-19 patients with monoclonal antibodies – a treatment which takes a single, 1-2 hour infusion session, Wolfe explains.
 But treating patients with remdesivir takes three such infusion sessions over consecutive days.
 That means a clinic could treat one patient with remdesivir — or three patients with monoclonal antibodies — in the same amount of time.